Collector3/fume-away/README.md

 ![fume-away](r.gif)

 These printable parts are part of a soldering fume absorber / extractor.
+There is a post about this build [here](https://open.konspyre.org/post/2018-08-17-solder_smoke_absorber/).

 Warning: This isn't an easy print!